quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 $$

 we need to find the perturbed ground state energy $E(\phi)$.
-To do so, we block-diagonalize the Hamiltonian and decouple the subspace spanned by the ground states of the quantum dot.
+To do so, we finally use Pymablock to compute the perturbative corrections to the ground state Hamiltonian.
 We start by finding the corrections to the ground state for $N=0$, which is the vacuum state $\lvert 0\rangle$ of the quantum dot, in the even subspace.

 ```{code-cell} ipython3